How To Play Bingo Tutorial

 For the last few hundred years, the game of bingo has worked its way into the culture of multiple European countries and eventually found its way into the United States.
 Despite the time and distance, the game has traveled, players are still enjoying the game almost the same way it’s been played since day one.

-As bingo grew in popularity, it found its way to Germany in the 1800’s.
+As bingo grew in popularity in the 1800s it found its way to Germany.
 Rather than serving as a source of entertainment, the game was used as an educational tool.
 By playing the game, children were able to learn spelling, math, and history.

 How to Play Bingo